LinusKay/CyclePosters/README.md

         # otherwise, if false or not set, command will be run by player that clicked
         # run_command accepts a number of placeholder values
         #   {player} = name of the player that clicked
+        # OPTIONAL
+        run_command: op {player}
+        # set whether command run by player or console
+        # OPTIONAL
+        # DEPENDS ON run_command
         run_command_as_console: false
-        run_command: op {player}
     # currently displayed slide
     # will change whenever slide is updated
+    # REQUIRED
     current_slide_index: 0
     # time interval (in seconds) between automatic slide changes
     # auto set to 10 when multiple images are provided.
-    # single image posters will be auto set to 0, meaning no cycle will take place.
+    # single image posters will be auto set to 0.
+    # if not set or set to 0, poster will not auto-cycle to next image
+    # OPTIONAL
     interval: 10
 ```